-After the 70 years, a group of Jews were allowed to return to Jerusalem by the decree of the Persian king Artaxerxes (Ezra 7:7).
+After the 70 years, a group of Jews were allowed to return to Jerusalem by the decree of the Persian King Artaxerxes (Ezra 7:7).
 From that time, Israel was called to rebuild the temple and the city of Jerusalem.
 The nation of Israel was then called to be ready for the coming Messiah.
 Israel as a nation then shifted from extreme apostasy to extreme superficial religious zealousness.

-When the nation of Israel crucified the Son of God and completely rejected Him as Messhiah, this ended their physical lineage.
-The promises and covenant to God’s people were then transferred to all believers in God’s Son, Jesus Christ.
-This was to both Jews and Greeks or any other person who accepts the Lord Jesus Christ.
+When the nation of Israel crucified the Son of God and completely rejected Him as Messiah, this ended their physical lineage from Abraham.
+The promises and covenant of God to literal Israel were then transferred to spiritual Israel or the believers in Jesus Christ.
+The Son of God told the leaders of Israel, “The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof” (Matthew 21:43).
+After the death of Christ, Abraham’s seed became all those who accept the Lord Jesus Christ (Jews or gentiles).
 “And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise” (Galatians 3:29).

 In His service,